 Facebook says took down 1.3 billion fake accounts in Oct-Dec

-Facebook Inc said on Monday it took down 1.3 billion fake accounts between October and December and that it had over 35,000 people working on tackling misinformation on its platform.

-REUTERS: Facebook Inc said on Monday it took down 1.3 billion fake accounts between October and December and that it had over 35,000 people working on tackling misinformation on its platform.
+MENLO PARK, California: Facebook said on Monday (Mar 22) it took down 1.3 billion fake accounts between October and December and that it had more than 35,000 people working on tackling misinformation on its platform.

-The company also removed more than 12 million pieces of content about COVID-19 and vaccines that global health experts flagged as misinformation, it said in a blog https://bit.ly/394arNi post.
+The company also removed more than 12 million pieces of content about COVID-19 and vaccines that global health experts flagged as misinformation, it said in a blog.

 False claims and conspiracies about the coronavirus vaccines have proliferated on social media platforms including Facebook and Twitter during the pandemic.